Milopadma/blog/src/pages/blog/en/how-to-access-the-router-and-change-the-password-of-your-wifi.md

 ---

  5. Once you're in, find the 'Wireless' tab and click on it.
+Might also be 'SSID'.
         ![alt text](/5.png)

 ---